KocBilge/3D_model_slicer/README.md

-#3D Model Viewer Application
+# 3D Model Viewer Application

 This application includes a 3D model viewer developed using PyQt5 and OpenGL.
-The application is used to view, rotate, slice, drill holes, create supports and control 3D models with camera.
+The application allows you to view, rotate, slice, drill holes, create supports, and control 3D models with the camera.

-Features
+## Features

-Model Display: Displays 3D models using Wavefront (.obj) files.
+- **Model Display:** Displays 3D models using Wavefront (.obj) files.
-Rotate: You can rotate the model around the X, Y and Z axis, you can look at it from 6 angles.
+- **Rotate:** Rotate the model around the X, Y, and Z axes and view it from 6 angles.
-Slicing: You can slice the model and view a part of it.
+- **Slicing:** Slice the model and view a part of it.
-Hole Punching: You can drill a hole at a specific point on the model.
+- **Hole Punching:** Drill a hole at a specific point on the model.
-Support Creation: You can add support on the sliced model.
+- **Support Creation:** Add support on the sliced model.
-Camera Control: You can observe the model from different angles.
+- **Camera Control:** Observe the model from different angles.
-Multiple Model Placement: You can place multiple models at certain intervals.
+- **Multiple Model Placement:** Place multiple models at certain intervals.
-Overflow Indicator: You can check the overflow status of the model.
+- **Overflow Indicator:** Check the overflow status of the model.

-What Can You Do?
+## What Can You Do?

-Operations: You can perform operations such as rotating, slicing, drilling holes, creating supports on the model through buttons and controls.
+- **Operations:** Perform operations such as rotating, slicing, drilling holes, and creating supports on the model through buttons and controls.
-Camera Control: You can use the "View" controls to change the view.
+- **Camera Control:** Use the "View" controls to change the view.
-Multiple Model Placement: You can place multiple models at certain intervals with the "Place Model" controls.
+- **Multiple Model Placement:** Place multiple models at certain intervals with the "Place Model" controls.